567falk-png/sumo/docs/web/docs/Tutorials/OSMWebWizard.md

 python osmWebWizard.py
 ```

-Windows users may also invoke the command by clicking *All Programs -\>
-SUMO -\> OSM Web Wizard*.
+Windows users may also be able to start the OSM Web Wizard from the SUMO Start Menu folder, depending on the installation method.
 Once the script is running, a web browser
 should open showing a map excerpt of central Berlin.

 ![wz01.jpg](../images/Wz01.png "wz01.png")